Lübeck Airport: Resumption of operations

 In January 2020, Lübeck Airport announced plans to start a virtual airline, with scheduled flights to Stuttgart and Munich from 1 June 2020.
-For this purpose, an ATR 72-500 was purchased, which is flown under the Lübeck Air brand and was then operated by Air Alsie.
+For this purpose, an ATR 72-500 was purchased, to be flown under the Lübeck Air brand and was then operated by Air Alsie.
 Flights eventually began on 17 August 2020, due to the COVID-19 pandemic.

 In March 2023, Lübeck Air announced it would end its ATR flights and seek to start jet operations with another airline.
 They also published a revised route network focusing on more leisure destinations, ending the route to Stuttgart Airport.
 In September 2023, Lübeck Air announced the suspension of all flights for the upcoming winter season, leaving Lübeck Airport without scheduled operations.
 Later, Lübeck Air then confirmed it would not resume its own operations for the foreseeable future, depending on cooperation with other airlines from Lübeck Airport for 2024 instead.

 In 2024, Ryanair announced it would return to Lübeck after a ten-year hiatus, inaugurating scheduled flights to London, Málaga and Palma de Mallorca in 2025.